vobyjs/voby/README.md

 This function creates a directive provider, which can be used to register a directive with its children.

-A directive is a function that always receives an `ObservableReadonly<Element | undefined>` as its first argument, which is basically a ref to the target element, and arbitrary user-provided arguments after that.
+A directive is a function that always receives an `Element` as its first argument, which is basically a ref to the target element, and arbitrary user-provided arguments after that.

 Each directive has a unique name and it can be called by simply writing `use:directivename={[arg1, arg2, ...argN]]}` in the JSX.